Probing Hard Scattering Processes via Multiple Weak Gauge Boson Production at the Future Colliders: Results and discussion

 \section{Results and discussion}

 The production cross-sections governing pair and triple scattering mechanisms exhibit rapid scaling behavior, rising sharply as a direct function of the increasing center-of-mass energy.
-However, after 30 TeV, the increase is not very significant, and it tends to become constant.
-The highest production is for the oppositely charged W pairs, followed by Z pairs, and then, as expected, like-charge weak bosons cross-section.
-This scenario can be viewed in Figure \ref{fig:1}.
+While the rate of increase begins to soften as $\sqrt{s}$ approaches the 100 TeV regime due to the logarithmic evolution of parton distribution functions (PDFs), the absolute cross-sections continue to grow significantly, as evidenced by the logarithmic scale in Figure 1, providing substantial event yields for quartic processes at future facilities.
 It is worth noting that the change in behavior after 30 TeV is very similar for all the scattering bosons.\\

-The lepton-specific decays, as mentioned earlier, are of two types for each weak boson. $W$ bosons typically decay into a lepton paired with its associated neutrino, whereas Z bosons decay into a pair of leptons with opposite charges.
-We analyze the transverse momentum and mass of the leptons that are generated from these decays and present them in Figure \ref{fig:2}.
+The possible Feynman diagrams for the multiple gauge boson production processes are illustrated in Figure 2.
+Following the generation of these events, we analyze the resulting kinematic distributions.
+Figure 3 presents the transverse momentum ($p_T$) and transverse mass ($M_T$) of the leptons generated from these decays.
+The transverse mass ($M_T$) distributions for processes involving $W$ bosons, such as $WZZ$ and $W^+W^-W^+$, exhibit a characteristic Jacobian peak near 80 GeV, corresponding to the $W$ boson mass.
+This peak is analytically determined by the kinematic relation: